-Lee’s vote to expand Medicaid was one of the proudest moments of his life, and people are signing up faster than expected for the program.
-But there are still over half a million Virginians with no health insurance whatsoever, and over a million more who have insurance but can't afford to use it.
-Lee won't stop fighting until we achieve universal coverage in Virginia.
+Lee's vote to expand Medicaid was one of the proudest moments of his life, and people are signing up faster than expected for the program.
+He also introduced and passed into law a $50/month cap on insulin co-pays to help people afford the medication that they need to live.
+But there are still over half a million Virginians with no health insurance, and over a million more who have insurance but can't afford to use it.
+Lee will build on these successes, and won't stop fighting until we achieve universal coverage in Virginia.

 Lee knows that reproductive rights are human rights.
 He is an unapologetic supporter of a woman’s right to choose and will never support legislation that limits women’s access to healthcare.
 He will also continue the fight for pay equity, workplace rights, and increased protection from domestic violence and sexual assault.

 Lee supports raising teacher pay, and in 2020 he introduced HB 67 which would allow teachers to stand up and demand better working conditions without fear of reprisal.
 Lee supports massive investment in school capital improvements, the elimination of as many SOLs as possible, and he opposes all attempts to privatize education (e.g. charter schools).

 Lee believes we need to stop criminalizing poverty, end cash bail, abolish private prisons, and end the application of the death penalty.
 In 2019, Lee introduced HB 2373 to legalize cannabis in Virginia.
 He also introduced HB 1761 prohibiting government purchase of goods and services produced by prison labor.

 Lee also advocates reducing funding for police and prisons, and redirecting those funds to support social services and increased quality of life for all Virginians.